Kashmiri Rajma Curry

 Ingredients

-Rajma – This recipe uses Kashmiri rajma, also called Baderwah rajma This variety of rajma is a smaller and glossier version of red rajma.
+Rajma – This recipe uses Kashmiri rajma, also called Baderwah rajma.
+This variety of rajma is a smaller and glossier version of red rajma.

-Although not traditional, I like to whisk the yogurt with 1 teaspoon all-purpose flour (maida).
+Although not traditional, I like to whisk the yogurt with 1 teaspoon of all-purpose flour (maida).
 This step prevents the yogurt from splitting while cooking.

 Spice powders – This curry uses fennel seeds powder (saunf), ginger powder (saunth), coriander powder, turmeric powder, Kashmiri red chili powder, salt, and garam masala powder.

-Fennel and ginger give it a distinct taste, that you won’t find in other rajma curries.
+Fennel and ginger give it a distinct taste that you won’t find in other rajma curries.

 How To Make Kashmiri Rajma Curry